What are the admissions requirements?

 The amount of time students spend outside class on readings, assignments, and team projects depends on the course, but the general guideline is that you will spend approximately 2 hours outside of class for every hour spent in class per week.

-- International applicants are required have a first university degree that is comparable to a U.S. bachelor’s degree, which means a degree requiring 3-4 years of post-secondary university study.
+International applicants are required to have a first university degree that is comparable to a U.S. bachelor’s degree, which means a degree requiring 3-4 years of post-baccalaureate university study.

-- If you are an international applicant intending to study here on an F-1 (student) visa, you must be admitted to Duluth and take "a majority" of coursework each term on the Duluth campus.
+If you are an international applicant intending to study here on an F-1 (student) visa, you must be admitted to Duluth and take "a majority" of coursework each term on the Duluth campus.
 You can only take limited courses in Rochester.
-Employees holding an H1-B (work) visa seeking an MBA are not limited to a particular location.
+Employees holding an H1-B (work) visa or other non-education sponsored visa-seeking an MBA are not limited to a particular location.